InterLinked1/phreakscript/phreaknet.1.md

 **--drivers**
 : Also install DAHDI drivers removed in 2018 by Sangoma

+**--generic**
+: Use generic kernel headers that do not match the installed kernel version

+**--autokvers**
+: Automatically pass the appropriate value for KVERS for DAHDI compilation (only needed on non-Debian systems)

 **--experimental**
 : Install experimental features that may not be production ready